MasoudMiM/masoudmim.github.io/_pages/femstudio.md

       Bug reports, feature ideas, "this menu is confusing" observations, "what does this option mean" questions — all welcome.
-When reporting a bug, please include your OS, the FEM Studio version (Help → About in the app, or run with
+When reporting a bug, please include your OS, the ElmerStudio version (Help → About in the app, or run with
       <code>--version</code>), and what you were doing when it
       happened.
     </p>